The more Vietnamese I learn the more confused and enlightened I become in equal measure.

 Bang me now – Bicycle cake seller runs through his menu and then ends his spiel with “Bánh mỳ nào!”

 Sounds same same

-These five Vietnamese are a challenge: Mười, mũi, muối, muỗi, mùi (ten, nose, salt, mosquito, smell.)
+These five Vietnamese words are a challenge: Mười, mũi, muối, muỗi, mùi (ten, nose, salt, mosquito, smell.)

 The chances of getting all five in the same sentences are thankfully remote I would like to hope.

 Actually are same same

 Vietnamese and English share the words, guitar, accordion, piano, violin, harmonica, saxophone, cello, clarinet and keyboard.
 Xe oto (auto), too, but that may be stretching the point slightly.

 I didn’t know that

 The words for zero and no are the same, không.
 Makes sense.

 Umbrella is ô.
 Curiously, it applies to both use against rain and sun.
 Parasol ( Dù che nắng ) is a both of a mouthful that nobody uses except in the south.
 And even then it is shortened.